 Ferguson Wellman Capital Management, Inc.

-Ferguson Wellman Capital Management, Inc. landed the top spot on our list because it has by far the most assets under management (AUM) of these 10 Portland firms.
-Ferguson Wellman manages $4.56 billion in assets, which is more than $1 billion more than the second-ranking firm in terms of AUM, Becker Capital Management, Inc.
+Ferguson Wellman Capital Management, Inc. landed the second spot on our list, as it has billions in assets under management.
+This is almost $1 billion more than the third-ranking firm in terms of AUM, Becker Capital Management, Inc.

 Ferguson Wellman’s AUM is far from its only distinction.
-The fee-only firm is also the oldest on this list and the biggest, with 22 advisors on staff.
-Of those advisors, there are four certified financial planners (CFPs), nine chartered financial analysts (CFAs), one investment advisor certified compliance professional (IACCP), one certified trust and financial advisor (CTFA) and one chartered alternative investment analyst (CAIA).
+The fee-only firm is also the oldest on this list and one of the biggest, with 23 advisors on staff.
+Of those advisors, there are six certified financial planners (CFPs), eight chartered financial analysts (CFAs), two certified trust and financial advisors (CTFAs) and one chartered alternative investment analyst (CAIA).

-To be a client, you’ll need at least $3 million, which is the highest account minimum on this list.
+To be a client, you’ll need at least $3 million, which is one of the highest account minimums on this list.
 However, the firm has another division, West Bearing Investments, that has a much lower account minimum of $750,000.

 Ferguson Wellman Capital Management, Inc. Background

 Ferguson Wellman Capital Management, Inc. is the oldest firm on this list, as it was founded in 1975.
 The employee-owned firm offers investment account management services and wealth management services, which include financial forecasting, budget management, estate planning, tax guidance and charitable giving planning services.

 At Ferguson Wellman, each client is served by a team, not by an individual advisor.
 A relationship associate and portfolio manager tend to planning, long-term strategies and day-to-day needs, while a team of analysts weighs in with expertise and experience.
 The firm's in-house team of analysts creates most of the firm’s investment strategies, which primarily use individual securities.